abinit/abinit/doc/tutorial/compilation.md

 ```

 where double quotation marks may be needed for portability reasons.
 Note the use of `../configure` as we are working inside the build directory `build_gfortran` while
-th `configure` script is located in the top level directory of the package.
+the `configure` script is located in the top level directory of the package.

 !!! important